haochenx/gitblogger/README.md

 To get Git Blogger running, clone the repository, and run `./gradlew run` to bootstrap the server.
 You should be able to find the HTTP server running at localhost:4567 after Gradle sets everything up.

+### Configurations

+You can configure Git Blogger passing it JVM properties.
+For example, if you're using Gradle to bootstrap the server, the following command

+	./gradlew -Dgitblogger.listeningPort=8080 -Dgitblogger.production run

+will set `gitblogger.listeningPort` to `8080`, and enable the `gitblogger.production` flag, which cause Git Blogger to run in production mode at the port 0.0.0.0.

+Here's a list of the properties you can used to configure the behavior of Git
+Blogger:

+* `gitblogger.rootRepo`

+    use this property to specify the git repository dir of which contents Git Blogger should server. it is defaulted to `$(pwd)`

+* `gitblogger.bareRootRepo`

+	use this property to specify the git repository dir of which contents Git Blogger should server. using this property also make Git Blogger treat the repository as bare. note that this property will surpass `gitblogger.rootRepo`.

+* `gitblogger.rootExposedRef`

+    this property specify which ref should Git Blogger server in the production mode. if not specified, it is defaulted to `refs/master/master` (i.e. the master branch)

+* `gitblogger.production`

+    use this flag to tell Git Blogger to run in Production Mode. if this flag is absent, Git Blogger will run in Development Mode. note that this is a flag that its presence is significant, so setting its value to "false" will not turn it off (i.e. if you want Git Blogger to be run in Development Mode, don't pass this property at all).

+* `gitblogger.listeningIp`

+	use this property to specify on which IP address Git Blogger should be listening on. it is defaulted to `0.0.0.0`

+* `gitblogger.listeningPort`

+	use this property to specify on which TCP port Git Blogger should be listening on. it is defaulted to `4567`

+* `gitblogger.canonicalUrl`

+	use this property to specify the default URL for Git Blogger to be accessed through. it will be used to generate links that can be referred from outside the blog, and it will be used to derive the URL root location Git Blogger should use to serve its contents. it is defaulted to nothing.